Shades of green: MSU green

 Green and white are the primary school colors representing Michigan State University.
 The university board of trustees officially standardized MSU green as part of a larger university branding effort, replacing a lighter green (PMS 341) used from 1997 to 2010.
 The official color was chosen based on the traditional darker Spartan green found on the original university varsity letter jackets and marching band jackets.
 The official green of Michigan State University is represented by Pantone Matching System ink color 567 (PMS 567).

 NDHU green

 NDHU green is the official color of National Dong Hwa University, adopted in 1994.
 The university officially set NDHU green as part of a larger university branding effort.
 It represents the books, forest of knowledge, and its campus with nature-based setting.

 Pakistan green

 Pakistan green is a shade of dark green, used in web development and graphic design.
 It originates with the field of green used on the flag of Pakistan, only stipulated as "dark green" in the national flag code.
 It is almost identical to the HTML/X11 dark green in sRGB and HSV values.

 Persian green

 Persian green is a color used in Persian pottery and Persian carpets in Iran.

 The first recorded use of Persian green as a color name in English was in 1892.

+Pullman green

+Pullman green was a weather-resistant shade of green used by the Pullman Company for their rail cars, originally referred to as Brewster green.
+The color was often mimicked by contemporaries.